billhinkle/lutronpi-server/README.md

 	into that directory/folder, with all files and the subdirectory structure (`bridges/` and `lib/`).
 	You may download the repository as a ZIP file and extract it within that directory, or use
 	`git clone https://github.com/billhinkle/lutronpi-server lutronpi`
 	or create the subdirectories and copy the files manually, or any other method you prefer.
+The installation directory should now contain
+	`package.json`, `lutronpi.js`, `LutronPiServer.js`, some other files, and subdirectories `bridges`
+	and `lib`, both of which contain additional files.
   * From within that directory (i.e. `cd lutronpi` first), run
-    `npm install lutronpi`
+    `npm install`
 	This command to the Node Package Manager (npm) will download and install the necessary Node.js modules for LutronPi Server, into a `node_modules` subdirectory.
 If you have some more elaborate Node.js setup, install accordingly.